SMLC-NYSBC/TARDIS/README.md

                         Default: getcwd()
   -out, --output_format [str]
                         Type of output files.
-The First optional output file is the binary mask which can be of type None [no output], am [Amira], mrc or tif.
+The First optional output file is the binary mask which can be of type None [no output], am [Amira], mrc, or tif.
-                        Second output is instance segmentation of objects, which can be output as amSG [Amira], mrcM [mrc mask], tifM [tif mask], csv coordinate file [ID, X, Y, Z] or None [no instance prediction].
+                        The second output is instance segmentation of objects, which can be output as amSG [Amira], mrcM [mrc mask], tifM [tif mask], csv coordinate file [ID, X, Y, Z] or None [no instance prediction].
                         Default: None_amSG